NorahAlshahrani/bert_synonym_attack/Training-Scripts/README.md

-In this repository, we share the code scripts for training and fine-tuning Models on two datasets: Hotel Arabic Reviews Dataset (HARD) and Sentiment Analysis for Social Media Posts in Arabic Dialect (MSDA).
+In this repository, we share the code scripts for training and fine-tuning Models on the Hotel Arabic Reviews Dataset (HARD) and Sentiment Analysis for Social Media Posts in Arabic Dialect (MSDA).